 After finding the perfect bunny you’ll want to make sure you’re prepared to bring your new cutie home.
 Here is a checklist to get you started.
 The links take you directly to the products I use and/or recommend.

 - Purchase Timothy hay.
 The best 2 hay brands I have found is Small Pet Select 2nd cut Timothy hay and Oxbow Timothy hay.
-Small Pet Select is preferred by my rabbits and myself but can be on the more expensive side.
 Orchard grass hay and Meadow hay is a good alternative if you’re allergic to Timothy hay.
 I do not recommend Alfalfa hay (pellets are alfalfa based) or Oat hay (unless your adult rabbit needs to gain weight).
 Provide fresh hay 24/7.

 - Pet Carrier.
 You will want to make sure you have a pet carrier to transport your rabbit in vehicles.
+This pet carrier is also a great option.
 Rabbits do not like car rides.
 The safest way to transport is in a carrier.
 You’ll also need a carrier for vet visits.
 I recommend a good plastic carrier w/front and top doors for easy access to your bunny.
 Rabbits may chew fabric carriers.

 - Toys.
 Rabbits LOVE to chew.
 You will want to provide lots of fun rabbit safe toys for them to play with and chew on.
 Rabbits teeth are constantly growing and they need hay and toys to help keep them at the proper length.
 I have items available for purchase when you pick up your new bunny.
 Baby stacking cups, measuring cups and spoons, baby keys, toilet paper and paper towel tubes are also good options.

 - Grooming and emergency kit.
-A few items you’ll want in your kit are nail clippers, brush, infant gas drops, and critical care.
+A few items you’ll want in your kit are nail clippers, brush, infant gas drops, critical care and canned pumpkin.
 You’ll need to keep your rabbits nails trimmed.
 Depending on their flooring you may have to trim every few weeks to couple months.
 Brushes are good to have on hand when they’re molting.
 I find myself plucking their loose fur w/my hand while petting them but I do have some brushes on hand.
-Gas drops and Critical Care are necessary to have available in case your bunny goes into GI Stasis or they have a hard time after their spay/neuter surgery.
+Gas drops, pumpkin and Critical Care are necessary to have available in case your bunny goes into GI Stasis or they have a hard time after their spay/neuter surgery.
+I recommend Cheristin flea meds only when fleas are present.
+1/2 a tube treats 1 adult for 1 month.

 - Find an exotic vet.
 It is so important to find a great rabbit savvy vet!!
-My favorite vet is For Pet’s Sake in Decatur.
 You’ll want to find a vet before bringing your new bunny home.
 Rabbits do not like to show signs of pain so knowing your bunny’s personality is so important.
 Any signs of them being off may require a visit to the vet.
 If you’re not comfortable trimming nails your vet will do it for you.
 Rabbits have big eyes that can be scratched easily.
 You’ll want to make sure their eyes are alway healthy.
 You will also need to get your bunny spayed/neutered at the appropriate age.
 Please ask your vet when they recommend surgery for your bunny.